Computer Malware and Phishing Schemes

 Most Computers are Vulnerable

-Studies have found that over 80 percent of home computers are compromised by spyware.
-It is estimated that more than one in ten PCs are infected with key loggers, screen monitors, and other malicious programs designed to steal private information and give control of your PC to scammers.
-Unless you are confident that your computer is secured against these hazards, you should not open spam e-mail or “click” on attachments, images, or links in email messages, instant messages, or pop-up messages.
+Studies have found that up to 90 percent of U.S. home computers have been infected with spyware at some time.
+Unless you are confident that your computer is secured against these hazards, you should not open spam email or click on attachments, images, or links in email messages, instant messages, or pop-up messages.

 Office of Minnesota Attorney General Lori Swanson